Gehstock/Mist_FPGA/Arcade_MiST/Atari Centipede Hardware/Centipede_MiST/README.txt

 -- 24 November 2018
 --
 --
--- Only controls are rotated on VGA output.
+-- Only controls adn OSD are rotated on VGA output.
 --
 --
 -- Keyboard inputs :